krzydzie/jug-gdansk-kotlin-webextensions/README.md

 * _js2kotlin.kt_ - "native" bookmark API interfaces in Kotlin, documentation on [Calling JavaScript from Kotlin](https://kotlinlang.org/docs/reference/js-interop.html) page
 * _stringUrl.kt_ - an old style transforming `page` into `url`
 * _stringUrl2.kt_ - a scoping function used for page transforming, more about that on [Mastering Kotlin standard functions: run, with, let, also and apply](https://medium.com/@elye.project/mastering-kotlin-standard-functions-run-with-let-also-and-apply-9cd334b0ef84)
-* stringUrl3.kt_ - an application of extension for String, more about that on [Kotlin Extensions](https://kotlinlang.org/docs/reference/extensions.html)
+* _stringUrl3.kt_ - an application of extension for String, more about that on [Kotlin Extensions](https://kotlinlang.org/docs/reference/extensions.html)

-## Project meetprize
+## Project "meetprize"
 It is a multiplatform project.
 In the main folder is global `build.gradle`.
 Apart from that there are dedicated `build.gradle` in folders: meetprize-common, meetprize-js, meetprize-jvm:
 * meetprize-jvm targets JVM platform and contains Spock unit tests
 * meetprize-js targets Javascript platform